Moving through modern-day (and midlife) gridlock

 While small wiggles from left and right may be the way to dislodge out of the gridlock, for some of us, the only way out is a bold leap of faith or doing something more drastic.
 Either way, new data points seem to be needed to spark true change.

 Especially when perfectionism and conformity offer a sense of security, certainty, and comfort, big moves might feel too disruptive and baby steps toward the new goal is the way to go.
 Baby steps are always worth trying but the downside of this approach is that many remain stuck because they avoid going through the discomforts of true change.
-This leads to feelings of slowly dying inside and energy and momentum start to build for a grand overture regardless.
+This leads to feelings of slowly dying inside and energy and momentum starting to dwindle.

 When in gridlock, remember this focal point.
-Seeking deeper truths and communicating with love and compassion helps us to connect authentically with ourselves and others as we dodge life’s curveballs as best as we can or sometimes catch them.
 Practicing self love and radical acceptance helps us to stay present and continue to discern with greater clarity and consideration what our next steps are and how to keep going forward while keeping the highest good of everyone, including ourselves, in mind.
 Progress not perfection applies here too.

 In sum, life is about choosing our hard.
 Change is the only constant and life often requires us to move from one hard situation to another and stay as present as possible during this process.
 Overwhelm can cause us to shut down and avoid making any moves.
-While choosing to remain in gridlock may feel more familiar and comfortable, going in circles and dealing with the same problem stunts our growth and causes us to wither inside until some crisis, mysterious event, illness, or transformational experience awakens us with a vengeance.
+While choosing to remain in gridlock may feel more familiar and comfortable, going in circles and dealing with the same problem stunts our growth and causes us to wither inside.

 While external moves and changes are not the only way to get out of gridlock, sometimes getting out of ingrained, stuck cycles and patterns requires a bolder move and new experiences that will shake up the status quo.
-It may be the only way to access deeper insights, buried feelings, and true longings, integrate a new mindset, understand grace and forgiveness, practice greater communication and conflict resolution skills, and experience surrender, appreciation and gratitude for life and one another.
+It may be the only way to access deeper insights, buried feelings, and true longings, integrate a new mindset, practice greater communication and conflict resolution skills, and learn to trust ourselves and enjoy the adventure built into venturing in uncharted territory.